I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kssetinformationfile.md

 ## Remarks

 The <b>KsSetInformationFile</b> function should be used only when the set would result in an actual request to the underlying driver, not including complex operations that require additional parameters to be sent to the driver such as rename, deletion, and completion.
 For example, <b>FilePositionInformation</b> would not generate such a request and should not be used.
-It assumes the caller is serializing access to the file for operations against a FO_SYNCHRONOUS_IO file object.</p>
+It assumes the caller is serializing access to the file for operations against a FO_SYNCHRONOUS_IO file object.

 ## Requirements
 | &nbsp; | &nbsp; |